CodeQL documentation

 Click to see the query in the CodeQL repository

-Code that constructs a string containing a quoted substring needs to ensure that any user-provided data embedded in between the quotes does not itself contain a quote.
-Otherwise the embedded data could (accidentally or intentionally) change the structure of the overall string by terminating the quoted substring early, with potentially severe consequences.
-If, for example, the string is later interpreted as an operating-system command or database query, a malicious attacker may be able to craft input data that enables a command injection or SQL injection attack.
+Code that constructs a quoted string literal containing user-provided data needs to ensure that this data does not itself contain a quote.
+Otherwise the embedded data could (accidentally or intentionally) terminate the string literal early and thereby change the structure of the overall string, with potentially severe consequences.
+If, for example, the string is later used as part of an operating-system command or database query, an attacker may be able to craft input data that injects a malicious command.

 Recommendation